 It goes without saying that you want to avoid having your videos taken down from YouTube!
 The last thing you want is to receive a copyright strike or demonetization because you’ve used the wrong track, which is why finding copyright-free music is so important.

 In a nutshell, copyright-free music is music that is not protected by copyright.
 But the term is more widely used in the creator space to describe tracks that can be used without the threat of copyright issues on YouTube.
+Get a better understanding of how licensing tracks can keep your content safe with our guide to music copyright.

 Start browsing free music downloads now